ArthurBernard/Arthur-CV-LaTeX/README.md

   \subject{Application to job of my life}
   \opening{Dear Sir or Madam,}
   % write here the letter body
-  \closing{Your sincerly,} % To adapte following recipient
+  \closing{Your sincerly,} % To adapt following recipient
   \signing{John \capit{DOE}}
 \end{coverletter}
 ```